Quality First Teaching

 How does SEND provision differ to Quality First Teaching?

 However, on occasion, a child's needs can not be fully met in the classroom through Quality First Teaching alone.
 Some children need educational provision that is additional to or different from this mainstream offer.
-Schools must use their best endeavours to ensure that such provision is made for those who need it.
-The SEND team will the decision about whether any of the additional SEND provision within the school is appropriate for each individual child and will support their needs more effectively.
+At Mendip Green we use our best endeavours to ensure that such provision is made for those who need it.
+The SEND team will make the decision about whether any of the additional SEND provision within the school is appropriate for each individual child to support their needs more effectively.
 Often, the decision to offer this additional and/or alternative provision is supported by evidence from an outside agency.